apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cats suffer H5N1 brain infections, blindness, death after drinking raw milk**
+**National Weather Service confirms 9 tornadoes from Arbor Day outbreak as of Monday afternoon**

-You can read more about it [here](https://arstechnica.com/science/2024/04/concerning-spread-of-bird-flu-from-cows-to-cats-suspected-in-texas/).
+You can read more about it [here](https://www.1011now.com/2024/04/29/national-weather-service-confirms-9-tornadoes-arbor-day-outbreak-monday-afternoon/).

 ## Requirements
 - Python 3.8